(Last updated 5 May 2023)

 IV.
 Program Timeline

-The Program Committee 2022 within the Multistakeholder Steering Group (MSG) is responsible for evaluating all the session proposals received.
-A preliminary list of selected session proposals will be announced by June 2022 after which session organizers are expected to finalize their speakers and/or coordinate on a merged session (if required) within a month.
-The program agenda will be published by July 2022.
+The Program Committee within the Multi-Stakeholder Steering Group (MSG) is responsible for evaluating all submitted session proposals.
+A preliminary list of selected session proposals will be announced by June 2023 after which session organizers are expected to finalize their speakers and/or coordinate on a merged session (if required) within a month.
+The program agenda will be published by July 2023.

 V. Evaluation Criteria